 Christmas in Australia

-In Australia, Christmas comes in the middle of the summer holidays!
-Children have their summer holidays from early to mid December to early February, so some people might even be camping at Christmas.
+In Australia, Christmas comes in the towards the beginning of the summer holidays!
+Children have their summer holidays from mid December to early February, so some people might even be camping at Christmas.

 Because it's so hot at Christmas time in Australia, there are quite often massive bush fires across the country.
 Many volunteer bush fire fighters are involved in saving people and property and travel from all over Australia to help in other states.

 Australians also decorate their houses with bunches of 'Christmas Bush', a native Australian tree with small green leaves and cream coloured flowers.
 In summer the flowers turn a deep shiny red over a period of weeks (generally by the week of Christmas in Sydney).
 Poinsettia plants are also popular plants used as decorations.

 In each State capital city there is a large Carols by Candlelight service.
 Famous Australian singers like The Wiggles, John Farnham, Anthony Warlow, Colin Gery, Niki Webster and many more help to sing the carols.
 These carol services, held in different cities, are broadcast on TV across Australia.
 There are also huge Christmas pageants in each state capital city, that are also broadcast across the country.
 Most towns and cities have festivals and parades.
 In some places, there is a fireworks display at the local park.